Xiaohong-Deng/deep-learning-architectures/ssd-keras/docs/anchor_boxes.md

 For ground truth each image contains the same number of boxes the model needs to predict.

 Let's walk through the data processing procedures.

+### Sum up

+The loss is computed on ground truth of input images for both `y_true` and `y_pred`.
+Softmax cross-entropy loss requires `y_pred` to have softmaxed classification data and `y_true` to have one-hot encoded classification data.
+Absolute anchor box coordinates and offsets are based on input images.